amuelas/myolnir.github.io/_posts/2016-03-21-build-docker-image.md

 ---
 layout: post
 section-type: post
-title: How to build a docker image
+title: How to build and push a docker image
 category: tech
 tags: [ 'tutorial', 'docker' ]
 ---

-First of all you must to create a <a href="https://docs.docker.com/engine/reference/builder/" target="\_blank">Dockerfile</a> for your image, in a nutshell a Dockerfile is a guideline that sais to docker hub what it have todo, which are the steps and hoy it have to execute it.
+First of all you must to create a <a href="https://docs.docker.com/engine/reference/builder/" target="\_blank">Dockerfile</a> for your image, in a nutshell a Dockerfile is a guideline that says to docker hub what it have to do, which are the steps and how it have to execute it.

-To upload an image to official docker hub repository you must to have an account, is free and you can link with your github whether you want.
+To upload an image to official docker hub repository you must have an account, is free and you can link with your github whether you want.

-Once you have the Dockerfile and your docker account you must to follow this steps:
+Once you have the Dockerfile and your docker account just follow these steps:

 ## 1. Login in your docker hub account